rm-hull/psmouse-dkms-alpsv7/README.md

 UPDATE
 =======
-This is a patched version of the psmouse kernel module, with support for ALPSv7 touchpads.
+This is a backported (from kernel 4.0) version of the psmouse kernel module, with support for ALPSv7 touchpads.
-With this patched module, users can drive T440/T440s/T440p (and potentially T/W540) using the new touchpad of Lenovo which brought back the physical buttons.
+With this patched module, users can drive Thinkpad 14 (and potentially T440/T440s/T440p/T/W540) using the new touchpad of Lenovo which brought back the physical buttons.
 ALPS passthrough is now working.